google/extra-keyboards-for-chrome-os/indic/README.md

-This adds several Indic-language keyboards to Chrome OS.
-In particular, these keyboards support Inscript layouts (https://en.wikipedia.org/wiki/InScript_keyboard).
+This adds several Indic-language input methods to Chrome OS.
+In particular, adds support for several Inscript layouts (https://en.wikipedia.org/wiki/InScript_keyboard).

-All of the keyboards in this extension are based on [XKB](../example/xkb/README.md).
+All of the input methods in this extension are based on [XKB](../example/xkb/README.md).